 There will always be obstacles along the way.
-Hoping they will go away and that things will fall in place is not the answer.
+Hoping they will go away and that things will fall into place is not the answer.
 Create achievable and realistic goals to ensure success.
-Ensure the goals you create are simple, clear, desirable and measureable.
-Measure progress and celebrate accomplishments to motivate you to propel forward at a faster pace.
+Ensure the goals you create are simple, clear, desirable and measurable.
+Measure progress and celebrate accomplishments to motivate you in order to propel your goals forward at a faster pace.

-There are numerous books and blogs regarding SMART goals.
-SMART goals are specific, measurable, achievable, realistic and time-based.
+There are numerous books and blogs regarding SMART goals, those which are specific, measurable, achievable, realistic and time-based.
 Ensure your goals meet these standards and see how much easier it will be to stick to your goals amid obstacles.